As Negotiations Fail To Make Progress, A Second Government Shutdown Could Be In The Near Future

 While President Trump originally asked for $5.7 billion for his border wall, negotiators are looking at a far lower amount.
 Republicans will be happy to secure $1.3 to $2 billion if a compromise is developed.

 Republican negotiator Senator Richard Shelby recently said that he “was not confident we’re going to get there.
-I’ll say 50-50 we get a deal,” he said, adding, “The spectre of a shutdown is always out there.”
+I’ll say 50-50 we get a deal,” he said, adding, “The specter of a shutdown is always out there.”

 Meanwhile, Trump spoke out to condemn the proposed compromise on Twitter.